pvcraven/2017_web_security/source/known_vulnerabilities/known_vulnerabilities.rst

 	http://localhost/[PATH]/index.php?option=com_mymsg&layout=edit&reply_id=[Insert_SQL_Here]

-To protect against this, the web application should have steps in place to remove system database privilages from normal users.
+To protect against this, the web application should have steps in place to remove system database privileges from normal users.
 This will prevent an attacker from making their own queries into the database, assuming they haven't found a way to bypass the authentication of the database.